-Note: Do not set hardware attributes (memory size, clock speed, and cores) in the attr.defaults file because the values will be overwritten by those already specified in the /etc/opt/cray/sdb/attr.xthwinv file.
+Note: Do not set hardware attributes (memory size, clock speed, and cores) in the attr.defaults file because the values will be overwritten by those already specified in the /etc/opt/cray/sdb/attr.xthwinv.xml file.

-archtype The architecture type: Cray XE and Cray XT=2; default=2. osclass The compute node's operating system: CNL=2; default=2.
+archtype The architecture type: Cray XE =2; Default=2. osclass The compute node's operating system: CNL=2; Default=2.
 This setting does not impact the booting process; the compute node operating system to boot must still be specified at boot time. pageszl2 The log base 2 of the page size.
-For example, if pagesz12 is 12, the page size is $4K (2^{12} = 4096, \text{ or } 4K)$.
+For example, if pageszl2 is 12, the page size is 4K ($2^{12} = 4096$, or 4K).
 Default=12

 label0

 label1

 label2

-label3 Each label is a string of up to 32 characters; the string cannot contain any spaces or shell-sensitive characters.
+label3 Each label is a string of up to 32 characters; the string cannot

+contain any spaces or shell-sensitive characters.

-To create the attr.defaults file, copy the example file provided in /opt/xt-boot/default/etc/opt/cray/sdb/attr.defaults.example and then edit the file to modify the existing attribute settings and to create site-specific attributes as needed.
+To create the attr.defaults file, copy the example file provided in /opt/xt-boot/default/etc/opt/cray/sdb/attr.defaults.example.
+Edit the file to modify the existing attribute settings and to create site-specific attributes as needed.
+If you have run CLEinstall previously, attr.defaults was already copied and exists in that location.